hiddentao/clockmaker/README.md

 }).start();
 ```

+_Note: If you don't pass in an `onError` handler then errors are ignored._

 ### Multiple timers

-We can control multiple timers at a time by using the `Timers` interface.
+You can control multiple timers at a time by using the `Timers` interface.

 ```javascript
 var timers = new Timers();